Toa Baja, Puerto Rico: Economy

 For many years, Toa Baja's economy relied in agriculture, particularly sugar cane and cattle.
 Because of this, the municipality was the site of many important haciendas like Santa Elena (founded in 1790), Central Constancia (founded in 1867), and Media Luna.
 In the middle of the 18th century, fishing also became a primary source of Toa Baja's economy.
 Cattle ranches were also among the best in the island, processing large amounts of milk.
 The growth of small fruits also continues to be one of Toa Baja's main products.

 After the 1950s, manufacturing started replacing agriculture as the main economic source.
 Currently, the industrial sector continues to be one of the most important factors of economic growth in the region.
 Some of the products manufactured in Toa Baja are metal, plastic, concrete, textile, electrical and electronic machinery, and rum.

 Government

-Anibal Vega Borges, a lawyer, was elected Mayor of the city in 2004 for the first time.
-He has been re-elected twice (2008 and 2012).
-Vega Borges' election wins have been for wide margins, which led a newspaper to label him as one of the "most powerful" mayors in the island.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Toa Baja is Bernardo "Betito" Márquez García, of the New Progressive Party (PNP).
+He was first elected at the 2016 general elections.

 The city belongs to the Puerto Rico Senatorial district II, which is represented by two Senators.
 Migdalia Padilla and Carmelo Ríos Santiago have served as District Senators since 2005.

-In 2016 Vega Borges was challenged to a primary by a former representative of Toa Baja, Bernardo "Betito" Marquez Garcia.
-Marquez won the primary and subsequently won the general election.
-On January 15, 2017 Marquez Garcia was sworn in as mayor of Toa Baja.